This is my time

 Then her gaze fell on Tamerin.
 Throttle watched blandly as her eyes looked her over, her expression growing tighter as they drifted downward to their clasped hands.
 In the light of the sun, the bracelet and charm on her wrist glittered.

-"Well," Carbine said, her tone dryer than Martian sand, "that certainly didn't take you two long."
+"Well," Carbine said, her tone dryer than Martian sand, "it sure didn't take you long to rebound."

 Throttle just smiled as he turned his head and gazed at Tamerin, who smiled softly in return.
 Once upon a time an exchange like this would have irritated him; now all he felt was a deep sense of calm.
 Of peace.
-"Not really," he responded.
-"We've been working our way to each other our entire lives."
+"I wouldn't say that.
+She and I have been working our way to each other all our lives."

 Tamerin's smile deepened, her blue eyes shining.
 He lifted her hand and kissed it, his earring dangling from her wrist for all to see.
 The General made a scoff of disgust.
 "You know, you could at least have enough respect to-"